Refrigerator - Types of Defrost Systems

 • Defrost whenever frost becomes 1/4 inch to 1/2 inch thick.

-• Follow the instructions in the care and cleaning section of your Owner's Manual.
+• Follow the instructions for defrosting in the care and cleaning section of the Owner's Manual.

 • Fresh food compartment defrosting takes place automatically every time the refrigerator turns off.
 Melted frost water drains from the cooling coil into a trough on the rear wall of the cabinet and then down the corner to a drain tube at the bottom.
 Water flows into a pan behind the grille where it is evaporated.

-The refrigerator fresh food section defrosts automatically by means of a thermostat affixed to the evaporator coils every time the unit cycles off (usually every 20-30 minutes).
+The Refrigerator fresh food section defrosts automatically by means of a thermostat affixed to the evaporator coils every time the appliance cycles off (usually every 20 to 30 minutes).
 However, the freezer compartment must be manually defrosted whenever frost becomes 1/4 inch to 1/2 inch thick.

 • Fresh food compartment defrosting takes place automatically every time the refrigerator turns off.
 Melted frost water drains from the cooling coil into a trough on the rear wall of the cabinet and then down the corner to a drain tube at the bottom.
 Water flows into a pan behind the grille where it is evaporated.